 In October of 2012, the NSF and NIH recognized the benefits of the center’s work, and pledged over $6 million dollars in additional funding over the next 5 years.
 In the second phase, the WHCOHH research has been more specifically focused on harmful algal blooms, utilizing complementary biological, hydrographic, and modeling systems to better understand this biological phenomena.
 By investigating what causes these blooms to start and stop, predicting more accurately the spread and extent of the contamination, and determining the long-term health implications of exposure to these pathogens (even at legally permissible levels) the WHCOHH is at the fore of researching the ever more prevalent and frequent problem of harmful algal blooms in our oceans.

 In addition to the WHCOHH, NSF and NIH also provided joint funding for the new Scripps Center for Oceans and Human Health, which focuses its research on tracking natural chemicals known as halogenated organic compounds in the environment, as well as many Oceans, Great Lakes, and Human Health Research Projects.

 NIH award number: 1P01ES021923

 NSF award number: OCE-1314642

-The WHCOHH has built upon its past accomplishments and research in moving forward to the next phase of the center’s development.
-Looking to the future, the center will continue to utilize its proven inter-disciplinary research approach to further valuable oceanographic science, better protect human health and welfare, and continue to elucidate the “risks and remedies” that come from our relationship with the sea.
+The WHCOHH continues to build on its past accomplishments and research.
+In the current Center, we continue to the strong inter-disciplinary research approach to further the integration of strong oceanographic science and basic biomedical research, to better protect human health and welfare, and continue to elucidate the “risks and remedies” that come from our relationship with the sea.